Wai Hon's Blog

 • Has no network latency.

-• Has better multi-media supports (images, PDF, etc).
+• Has better multimedia support (images, PDFs, etc.).

 • Can handle all keybindings.

-• Can open link to local browser easily.
+• Can open links in a local browser easily.

-• Can customize more (font size per buffer, tool-tip, etc).
+• Is more customizable (font size per buffer, tooltips, etc.).

-However, if you, like me, need to do stuff remotely or want to have the same Emacs across multiple computers by SSH+Tmux, at the expense of losing the aforementioned GUI features, I hope the above tricks can make your setup better!
+However, if you, like me, need to work remotely or want to use the same Emacs instance across multiple computers via SSH and Tmux, I hope the tricks above can improve your setup, even at the expense of the aforementioned GUI features.